AnabelSMRuggiero/sbmltoodepy/README.md

 sbmltoodepy.utilities.TestPackage()
 ```

-The function raises a warning about trying to set a constant species and 7 numbers.
+The TestPackage function raises a warning about trying to set a constant species and 7 numbers.

 1.279495335622681e-06